Noir-Network/Noir_whitepaper/whitepaper-main/whitepaper-main/src/developer_friendly.md

 ## Noise Proxy Contract

-Nois is meant to be a layer on top of which dapps can tap into.
+Noir is meant to be a layer on top of which dapps can tap into.
 Therefore, its usage must be as simple as possible and not less.
 In this spirit, our proxy contract has a main entry point:

 ```
 GetNextRandomness { .. }
 ```

-which will automatically calculate the next drand round and return the associated randomness via a callback.
-The developer does not have to think about when should he ask randomness nor how.
-We believe that this single API call will be able to fit most uses cases using randomness onchain.
-The API is also offering more advanced entry points that need to be dealt with care for specific applications.
+This instantly determines the next random round and returns the corresponding unpredictability.The developer does not have to consider when or how to ask for volatility.
+We believe that by using onchain randomness, a single API request can accommodate the vast majority of use cases.However, the API provides more nuanced entry points that must be handled carefully for certain applications.

 ## Standard Library